-Macedonia is a landlocked country.
+Macedonia is a small landlocked country.
 The capital of the country is Skopje.
-The area of the country is around 25,000 km2, and a population of around 2 million people.
 There are around fifty lakes and also sixteen high mountain peaks in Macedonia.

 Macedonian is the official and major language here.
 Other than that, people also speak Turkish, Romani, Albanian, and Serbian.

 The official currency is Macedonian Denar.
 Euro is the easiest currency to exchange.
 There is a very limited acceptance of credit cards.